m-lab/epoxy-images/manual/README.md

 NOTE: The Java Virtual Console Applet no longer works.
 Instead, we mount the virtual media locally and use the HTML5 Virtual Console.

-Outline of steps:

-* Register node with ePoxy server.
-* Download Mellanox ROM update ISO from GCS.
-* Turn off IP-blocking on the iDRAC.
-* Build the epoxy-racadm image.
-* Run the epoxy-racadm image to set node to boot from NIC.
-* Run the epoxy-racadm container to update Mellanox ROM.
-* Start a virtual console to the node.
-* Run Mellanox ROM update from virtual console.
-* Reboot the machine.

 ## Register Machine with ePoxy Server
 On first boot, the ipxe firmware will try to contact the ePoxy server but the request will be rejected with a "Not Found" error until the machine is